 The good: It's free, automatic, and works in dozens of languages.

 The bad: Accuracy is hit-or-miss.
 It struggles with accents, technical jargon, proper nouns, and fast speech.
 There's no punctuation in many cases.
-"Let's eat grandma" vs "Let's eat, grandma" - that comma matters.
+"Let's eat grandma" versus "Let's eat, grandma", that comma matters.

 The verdict: Auto-captions are a starting point, not a finished product.
 If you care about quality (and you should), you need to edit them or replace them entirely.